-- 1. Unexcused absences, with or without parental notification, will result in further disciplinary actions or loss of credit. - a.
-An absence from school without parental/guardian knowledge. - b.
-An absence from school that is not approved by the parent(s) or guardians. - c.
-An absence from school that has not been excused by the parent/guardian within two school days. - d.
-An absence from school deemed as being truant by the administration. - e.
-Leaving the school for any reason during the school day without checking out at Student Affairs.
-Exceptions are lunch and off periods. - f.
-Any student that receives an unexcused absence shall serve two detentions and will no longer be eligible for the test exemption policy in that class(s).
+- 1. Unexcused absences, with or without parental notification, will result in further disciplinary actions or supports. - a.
+An absence from school without parental/guardian knowledge or approval. - b.
+An absence from school that has not been excused by the parent(s) or guardian(s) within two school days. - c.
+An absence from school deemed as being truant by the administration. - d.
+Leaving the school or missing class for any reason during the school day without checking out at Student Affairs.
+Exceptions are lunch and off periods. - e.
+Any student that receives an unexcused absence shall serve two detentions and will no longer be eligible for the test exemption policy in that class/classes. - f.
+Three unexcused absences in the same class/classes in the same semester may result in other disciplinary actions, not limited to detentions, suspensions, loss of privileges, loss of credit.or support services. - 2.
+Referrals to law enforcement and other outside agencies may occur if a student is habitually absent from school.